rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 -/// Implementing `core::fmt::Write` enables usage of the `format_args!` macros, which in turn are -/// used to implement the `kernel`'s `print!` and `println!` macros.
 By implementing `write_str()`, -/// we get `write_fmt()` automatically.
-+/// In case of a panic, the panic handler uses this function to take a last shot at printing +/// something before the system is halted.
++/// We try to init panic-versions of the GPIO and the UART.
+The panic versions are not protected +/// with synchronization primitives, which increases chances that we get to print something, even +/// when the kernel's default GPIO or UART instances happen to be locked at the time of the panic.
  ///
 -/// The function takes an `&mut self`, so it must be implemented for the inner struct.
 +/// # Safety